codamin/multiview_depth_prediction_robustness/README.md

 ## Inference

-To use the downloaded weights, put them in the `output_dir` folder specified in their corresponding configuration.
 Similar to the training scripts to test the baseline run the command:
 ```bash
 python scripts/test_baseline_omnidata.py --config  cfgs/baseline.yaml
 ```